FairuzK/FairuzK/README.md

 ###

-<p align="left">I am Fairuz Kaweesa, currently a customer support specialist to revolutionize cloud solutions.<br> I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in AWS and building scalable products from scratch, with the commitment to making a positive impact through technology.<br><br>Feel free to connect with me @fairuzk for all things tech or just to say hello!
+<p align="left">I am Fairuz Kaweesa, currently a customer support specialist at Revolutionize Cloud Solutions.<br> I have a passion for problem-solving and pioneering first-principles thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in AWS and building scalable products from scratch, with the commitment to making a positive impact through technology.<br><br>Feel free to connect with me @fairuzk for all things tech or just to say hello!
 Let's shape the future of tech together.</p>

 ###